Motorola Moto G 2013 review

 The 8GB version of the Moto G costs a dirt-cheap £99 SIM-free.
-That isn't quite as cheap as the Nokia Lumia 520, which goes for as little as £108 these days, but the specification goes far beyond what Nokia's budget baby can offer.
+That isn't quite as cheap as the Nokia Lumia 520, which goes for as little as £60 on pay-as-you-go these days, but the specification goes far beyond what Nokia's budget baby can offer.

 Moto G 2013 review: screen

 The headline is the IPS screen, which at 4.5in and 720 x 1,280, is both larger and sharper than the Nokia's 4in, 480 x 800 unit.
 It has an impressive pixel density of 329ppi – which is slightly higher than the iPhone 5s – and isn't lacking in quality at all.
 It's bright – we measured it at a maximum 436cd/m[sup]2[/sup] – it has an excellent contrast ratio of 991:1 and it boasts colours that leap from the screen with more verve than you've any right to expect on a phone this cheap.

 It's a good start – and it isn't the end of the Moto G's talents.
 Topping that display, for instance, is a layer of tough, scratch- and shatter-resistant Gorilla Glass.
 In addition, all the components sport a water-resistant nano-coating – as has become customary with Motorola smartphones in the past year or so – and so should resist a drenching without the phone going pop.